maciejSzcz/project_github_api/README.md

-This is a project created for a JavaScript language classes at the University of Gdansk.
+This is a project created for JavaScript language classes at the University of Gdansk.
 It uses GitHub API v3 and it allows the user to find repositories, add them to a view later list, as well as editing them, adding imaginary repositories (useless functionality, but it was enforced by the project requirements)

+It is deployed on netlify at https://githubapiproject.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).